lucylai96/lucylai96.github.io/ucsd.md

 ### my teaching philosophy
 I love teaching and I pour my heart and soul into it---it's the reason I pursued a teaching-focused career.
 I've been teaching in college classrooms for the last 10 years (ever since I was a sophomore in undergrad!), and have spent a lot of time thinking about what it means to be a good teacher, what effective learning looks like, and what I kind of classroom environment I want to build (in other words, what my teaching _philosophy_ is).
 Here's what you can expect if you take a course with me:

-- **A structured learning experience** — I design my courses to be clear in their objectives, organized, and fair so that you can focus on learning and not logistics.
+- **A structured learning experience** 📚 — I design my courses to be clear in their objectives, organized, and fair so that you can focus on learning and not logistics.
 I strive to be transparent in what's expected of you, when assignments are due, and when to expect feedback.
-- **Rigor and intellectual agency** — I want you to leave my class not just knowing more facts, but knowing how to think critically, ask questions, and drive your own learning.
+- **Rigor and intellectual agency** 🤔 — I want you to leave my class not just knowing more facts, but knowing how to think critically, ask questions, and drive your own learning.
-- **Curiosity comes first** —  Too often, science is taught like a list of facts to memorize.
+- **A spirit of curiosity** 🔍 —  Too often, science is taught like a list of facts to memorize.
 But real scientists are motivated by questions and puzzles!
 I aim to foster that spirit throughout the course, whether it's in lectures, assignments, or even exams.
-- **Skill-based learning** — It's more important to me that you develop useful, domain-general skills in my courses over memorizing facts for exams.
+- **Skill-based learning** 🛠️ — It's more important to me that you develop useful, domain-general skills in my courses over memorizing facts for exams.
 No matter the subject, I strive to connect class material to real-world problems and practical skills such as critical thinking, meta-learning, collaboration, and communicating complex ideas.
-- **Class is active and collaborative** — Get ready to think, talk, write, and work with your peers.
+- **Learning is active and collaborative** 🤝 — Get ready to think, talk, write, and work with your peers.
 We often learn better when we learn together---through doing, discussing, and reflecting.
-- **Feedback goes both ways** — You’ll receive meaningful feedback on your work, and I’ll ask for your feedback to keep improving the course.
+- **Feedback goes both ways** 🔁 — You’ll receive meaningful feedback on your work, and I’ll ask for your feedback to keep improving the course.
-- **You belong here** — No matter your background or identity, I want you to feel welcome, heard, and supported in class.
+- **You belong here** 🌈 — No matter your background or identity, I want you to feel welcome, heard, and supported in class.
 I'm committed to doing whatever I can to help every student succeed and grow.

 It’s one thing to hear about my teaching from me, but it's often more helpful to hear from my students themselves!
 [Here’s a summary of my official teaching evaluations and student comments](https://lucylai.com/files/ucsd/lai_teaching_excellence.pdf) from every course I've taught or TA'ed.